Giuseppe Arimondi

 Giuseppe Edoardo Arimondi, OSML, OMS, OCI (26 April 1846 – 1 March 1896) was an Italian general, mostly known for his role during the First Italo-Ethiopian War.
 He was one of the few European commanders who gained a victory over the Mahdists before Kitchener's Expedition, soundly defeating them at Agordat in 1893.
-After a long and successful colonial service, he died in combat at Adwa, and was posthumously awarded the Gold Medal of Military Valor.
+After a long and successful colonial service, he died in combat at Adwa, and was posthumously awarded the Gold Medal of Military Valour.

 Early life

 Born in Savigliano on 26 April 1846, Arimondi attended the Royal Military Academy in Modena.
 After graduating in 1865, he was appointed sub-lieutenant in the Bersaglieri, and fought in the 1866 Italo-Austrian War.
 Upon reaching the rank of captain he served as a military observer during the Franco-Prussian War.
 He then attended the School of War and in 1874 was promoted major in the Army Staff.

 Colonial service in Eritrea

 In 1887, Arimondi was assigned as a staff officer to the expeditionary corps of General Alessandro Asinari di San Marzano and left for Eritrea, where he stayed until 1890.
-In 1892, he was promoted to colonel and sent again in Eritrea with full command of all native troops in the colony.
+In 1892, he was promoted to colonel and sent again to Eritrea with full command of all native troops in the colony.
 In this position, he won a series of minor clashes and defeated the Dervishes under Emir Ahmed Alì at the Second Battle of Agordat in December 1893.
 In this battle, he remarkably decided to deploy his men in an extended battle line, with reserves echeloned at the rear.
 This caught by surprise the Mahdists, who were expecting close square formations as the ones adopted by British infantry in previous engagements.
 For this victory he received a promotion to major general.

 In 1894 he commanded the 2nd Operational Corps under General Oreste Baratieri, fighting the Battle of Kassala and the Battle of Coatit.
-Arimondi urged rapid and daring offensive manoeuvres, and quarreled with Baratieri's more cautious plans.
+Arimondi urged rapid and daring offensive manoeuvres and quarreled with Baratieri's more cautious plans.
 When the Governor refused to support his projects of a preventive attack against Menelik II in Tigray, he twice requested permission to return home.
 The Minister of War refused, not willing to replace one of the most experienced colonial officers.

 This situation eventually led to the massacre of Major Pietro Toselli's column.
 Isolated in an outpost at Amba Alagi, Toselli never received the order to retreat and was trapped by the army of Menelik.
 Arimondi, who had previously advanced to Aderà, 20 km away, was stopped by a telegram from Baratieri and forced to retreat.
 This left Toselli and Galliano to fend for themselves at the battle of Amba Alagi and the siege of Mek'ele.